sam-goodwin/shapes-legacy/README.md

 );
 ```

-The TypeScript syntax is equivalent to this GraphQL document:
+This syntax is equivalent to the following GraphQL document:
 ```gql
 query {
   id